jonnonz1/nz-statute-book/acts/public/2008/limited-partnerships-act-2008.md

   (b) Partnerships (Law Practitioners) Order 1982 (SR 1982/120).

 ### 119 Companies Act 1993 amended
-(1) Section 357(1)(b) of the Companies Act 1993 is amended by inserting and the Limited Partnerships Act 2008 after Act.
+(1) Section 357(1)﻿(b) of the Companies Act 1993 is amended by inserting and the Limited Partnerships Act 2008 after Act.
 (2) Section 357(2) of the Companies Act 1993 is amended by inserting and the Limited Partnerships Act 2008 after Act.

 ### 120 Privacy Act 1993 amended
-Schedule 2 of the Privacy Act 1993 is amended by inserting the following item in its appropriate alphabetical order:Limited Partnerships Act 2008Section 54
+Schedule 2 of the Privacy Act 1993 is amended by inserting the following item in its appropriate alphabetical order: Limited Partnerships Act 2008Section 54

 ### 121 Other consequential amendments
 (1) The definition of director in section 2(1) of the Financial Reporting Act 1993 is amended by inserting or limited partnership after special partnership in each place where it appears.